Dadu village fire

-On the night of 18 April 2022, more than 140 mud houses were burnt in a fire in Mehar Tehsil area of Dadu District, Pakistan.
+On the night of 18 April 2022, more than 140 mud houses were burnt in a fire in the Mehar Tehsil area of Dadu District, Pakistan.
 The fire killed nine people, including 8 children.
 A dozen other people were injured.
 The fire also killed more than 160 cattle and destroyed 120 homes.
 Prime Minister Shahbaz Sharif also ordered a full investigation into the cause of the fire after an initial report.
 The cause of the fire was not immediately clear, but an investigation is under way.

 Background

 The fire started at 11:30 pm on Monday night and continued till 9:00 am on Tuesday, villagers said.
 The blaze killed nine people, including eight children and a woman, and injured dozens, who were taken to hospitals in Larkana and Mehr Town.
 The blaze completely destroyed about 120 homes.

 Investigation

 The heirs of the fire victims have demanded an investigation into the horrific fire.
 Sindh Chief Minister Murad Ali Shah directed to investigate the incidents of fire.
 A committee headed by Home Secretary was formed.
 Prime Minister Shahbaz Sharif also ordered a full investigation into the cause of the fire after an initial report.

 In addition, Deputy Inspector General of Hyderabad Police Peer Muhammad Shah has also formed a Joint Investigation Team (JIT) to investigate the incident.